Giza Egypt Travel Guide

 Different seasons offer unique experiences.

 Experience the unique atmosphere of Ramadan evenings.
 These feature bustling street life after Iftar (breaking fast) and various cultural events.
 Or, visit during the celebratory Eid celebrations (the dates are not fixed annually).
 Be aware that some businesses may have limited daytime hours during The month of ramadan, as people observe fasting.
-Nights become lively with communal meals and festivities.
+Nights become lively with communal meals and celebrations.

 Evenings in winter can be cool; pack layers.
 Days are generally pleasant.